hethmjal/hethmjal/README.md

 <h3 style="color:#242424">Overview.</h3>
 Hi!
-I'm a Full Stack web developer, with excellent analytical and design capabilities with keen attention to detail and overall quality of end result, my goals are to continue to provide a high-quality development service and to participate in successful projects.
+I'm a Backend web developer, with excellent analytical and design capabilities with keen attention to detail and overall quality of end result, my goals are to continue to provide a high-quality development service and to participate in successful projects.
 I'm specializing in the development of Back-End web applications and working on many applications, from simple API applications to microservices systems.

 ### ✍️ Languages
 * Arabic: Mother Language.